terranum-ch/ToolMap-user-doc/doc/usermanual/datamanagement.rst

 .. image:: img/window-importdata3.png

 #.
-List of possible target to import the data
+List of possible targets to import the data
 #.
 Go back to :ref:`datamanagement#Step3` or continue to :ref:`datamanagement#Step5`

 .. _datamanagement#Step5: